 10 Solutions to Fix Windows Explorer Has Stopped Working Error

-Summary: “Windows Explorer has stopped working” is an error that seems ubiquitous on Windows 10, 8, 7.
-It occurs when you are copying files, see an image, save a movie clip, or type in words in some applications.
-Although a few unwanted interruptions may be fine with some users, it is alarming that the interruptions wouldn’t stop and finally cause file loss.
+Summary: “Windows Explorer has stopped working” is an error that seems ubiquitous on Windows 10, Windows 8, or Windows 7.
+It occurs when you are copying files, seeing an image, saving a movie clip, or typing in words in some applications.
+Although a few unwanted interruptions may be fine with some users, it is alarming that the interruptions wouldn’t stop and finally, users cannot open anything.
 If you are concerned about the “Windows Explorer not responding” error, refer to the following content to learn how to cope with it.

 What’s Windows Explorer?